LihuaM/Capstone-Project/README.md

 # Capstone-Project
 ## Description

+Semantic similarity is basically deciding how similar two documents are to each other, and assessing it is quite useful for things like identifying duplicate posts, semi-supervised labelling, whether two news articles are talking about the same thing, and lots of other applications.

 In order to build a high-quality knowledge base, it's important to ensure each unique question exists on Quora only once.
 Writers shouldn't have to write the same answer to multiple versions of the same question, and readers should be able to find a single canonical page with the question they're looking for.
 For example, we'd consider questions like “What are the best ways to lose weight?”, “How can a person reduce weight?”, and “What are effective weight loss plans?” to be duplicate questions because they all have the same intent.
 To prevent duplicate questions from existing on Quora, we need to develop machine learning and natural language processing systems to automatically identify when questions with the same intent have been asked multiple times.

 ## Problem Definition